Everything You Need to Know

 Choosing an Insurance Partner

 What is an insurance company rating and why does it matter?

 Insurance companies are evaluated by several different bureaus based on financial stability, longevity and the way companies perform.
 The ratings are an important factor in choosing your insurer.
-Bankers is proud to say that, as of 2009, we maintain a “B+” rating with A.M.
+Bankers is proud to say that we maintain a “B++” rating with A.M.
 Best – the most highly respected bureau providing insurance ratings.